Influence of Ferromagnetic Interlayer Exchange Coupling on Current-induced Magnetization Switching and Dzyaloshinskii-Moriya Interaction in Co/Pt/Co Multilayer System: Results and Discussion

-The generation of the fine domain structure visible in Fig.\ref{fig:moke_pictures}a was achieved by, first, saturating the sample with a perpendicular field ($H_\mathrm{z}$), then applying a field $H_\mathrm{x}$ of about $10$ $\si{kOe}$, and then gradually reducing its value to about $1$ $\si{kOe}$.
+Matching the CIMS resistances involved generating the fine-grained structure visible in Fig.\ref{fig:moke_pictures}(a).
+It was achieved by, first, saturating the sample with a perpendicular field ($H_\mathrm{z}$), then applying a field $H_\mathrm{x}$ of about $10$ $\si{kOe}$, and then gradually reducing its value to approximately $1$ $\si{kOe}$.
 As a result, the field-free resistance of the system is not equal to the high-resistance state of the AHE loop due to the uneven distribution of the $m_\mathrm{z}$ components of the magnetic domains in both Co layers.
 This condition is presented in Fig.\ref{fig:moke_pictures}(a), where there is a predominance of domains with a +$m_\mathrm{z}$ component at remanence.
-Reapplying a small $H_\mathrm{x}$ field generates a $m_\mathrm{x}$ component parallel to the direction of the magnetic field in both Co layers, the existence of which is necessary for symmetry breaking and switching magnetization by the spin-polarized current.
+Reapplying a small $H_\mathrm{x}$ field generates a $m_\mathrm{x}$ component parallel to the direction of the magnetic field in both Co layers, the existence of which is necessary for the switching of magnetization by the spin-polarized current.